 - Building block is not updated yet: The test launches in the in-app browser.
 However, it's best to take these types of tests on a desktop web browser for the best experience.

 After your instructor grades your work, you can view your scores and feedback right in the app.
 Depending on the test settings, you may be able to view your attempt.
-If you can't view your attempt in the app, access it in a web browser instead.

 What if I have a technical difficulty?